JustinGOSSES/spoken-floodplain/README.md

 SIGN UP FOR THE HACKATHON ON SEPT 16th 2022 HERE: https://www.eventbrite.com/e/houston-hackathon-2022-registration-403212378077

-## Summary of Hackathon Project Idea
-A website that tells a drive when they enter or leave a floodplain, so they don't have to look at a map probably made for desktops on a tiny phone.

-#### Potential Technology
-Reuses free & open data.
-No server necessary, all front-end.
-All technology capabilities necessary already exists.

-- [browser capabilities to call]
-  - API for text-to-speech
-  - API for location sharing
-- [data]
-  - Geojson of floodplains in Houston area
-- [JavaScript]
-  - code to check if location inside of geojson's
-  - code to parse geojson properties and location relative information into text message
-  - code to control timing
-  - code for front-end user interface and optional map

 ## User Experience
 We could imagine the user is driving around during house shopping.